canonical/netplan/doc/netplan-apply.md

 # KNOWN ISSUES

 **netplan apply** will not remove virtual devices such as bridges and bonds that have been created, even if they are no longer described in the netplan configuration.
+That is due to the fact that netplan operates statelessly and is not aware of the previously defined virtal devices.

-This can be resolved by manually removing the virtual device (for example ``ip link delete dev bond0``) and then running **netplan apply**, or by rebooting.
+This can be resolved by manually removing the virtual device (for example ``ip link delete dev bond0``) and then running **netplan apply**, by rebooting, or by creating a temporary backup of the YAML state in ``/etc/netplan`` before modifying the configuration and passing this state to netplan (e.g.
+``mkdir -p /tmp/netplan_state_backup/etc && cp -r /etc/netplan /tmp/netplan_state_backup/etc/``
+then running **netplan apply --state /tmp/netplan_state_backup**)

 # SEE ALSO